Satyam (1976 film): Production

 Satyam was an adaptation of the play Vidhi.
-The play was written by S. A. Kannan who also directed the film adaptation.
+The play was written by S. A. Kannan who directed the film adaptation.
 Kamal Haasan was paired with Manjula which remained their only collaboration in their career.
+The film was announced in 1973.

 Soundtrack

-The soundtrack was composed by K. V. Mahadevan and lyrics written by Kannadasan and Rajagopal.
+The soundtrack was composed by K. V. Mahadevan and lyrics were written by Kannadasan.
 The song "Kalyana Kovilil" attained popularity.

 Reception

 Kanthan of Kalki wrote the screenplay, which was proceeding smoothly and calmly till the interval, then reaches the fate of a ship battered by a storm; what saves the film from this accident is the unparalleled performance of the actors and actresses.
+Nagai Dharman of Navamani praised the acting, dialogues, cinematography and direction.